uzkent/EnKCF_Tracker/README.md

 ### Particle Filter Hyperparameters

-It should be highlighted that we recommend that the particle filter should be removed in case the global camera motion in the system is not removed.
+It should be highlighted that we recommend that the particle filter to be removed in the existence of global camera motion.

 * number_particles = 300		// Number of Particles in the Particle Filter
 * number_efficient_particles = 1000/3.0 // Number of Efficient Particles to Enable Resampling